 The impact of sports in the United States is undeniable: sports teams have had lasting social and economic effects at the local level in their own communities and at the professional level across the country.
 What goes into the economic value of sports teams?
 What do sports bring to communities?
 What should the role be, if any, of government in fostering sports in community development?

 Estimates show the sports industry generates around $70 billion annually in North America.
 That would place the sports industry in the top 50 on the Fortune 500 list, somewhere between PepsiCo and FedEx.
-In 2019, the NFL alone generated $16 billion in revenue and the MLB generated about $10 million in revenue.
+In 2020, the NFL alone generated over $12 billion in revenue, a drop from $16 billion in revenue in 2019 due to COVID-19.
+The MLB generated about $10 million in revenue in 2019.
 In addition to television contracts, what else goes into the economic value of sports teams?
 What do sports bring to communities?
 What should the role be, if any, of government in fostering sports in community development?

 Tax Status of Sports Teams

 Sports teams themselves are taxable entities, but sport organizations such as the NHL, MLB, and NFL have a different history.
 Many of these organizations’ league offices, which handle the administrative functions of a sport, qualify as tax-exempt.
 During the summer of 2018, the Senate introduced the Properly Reducing Overexemptions for Sports Act “to eliminate the nonprofit status for the league offices of professional sports organizations.”
 This bill to amend the tax code did not pass, but brought up a necessary question: “Should Congress eliminate the exemption for professional sports leagues?”